Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Experiments

-The results on ImageCLEF and Office-Home are shown in Table~\ref{tab:imageclef officehome result}.
-For ImageCLEF, it is obvious that MPA outperforms other methods on every task with an average accuracy of 91.7\%, where there is a 3\% increase when adapting to domain C and I. For Office-Home, MPA achieves the best results except when adapting to the domain Clipart.
+\paragraph{Multi-Prompt Alignment} The results on ImageCLEF and Office-Home are shown in Table~\ref{tab:imageclef officehome result}.
+For ImageCLEF, it is obvious that MPA outperforms other methods with an average accuracy of 91.7\%, where there is at least a 3\% increase when adapting to domain C and I. For Office-Home, MPA achieves the best results except when adapting to the domain Clipart.
 Nevertheless, we achieve an accuracy of 75.4\% on average, which is 1.3\% higher than the second best method MFSAN.
-It is worth noting that compared to state-of-the-art method MFSAN on both datasets, MPA only trains 0.78M and 2.36M parameters, while MFSAN has a total of 51.75M and 51.80M parameters for optimizing (66.3 and 21.9 times larger than ours).
+It is worth noting that compared to state-of-the-art method MFSAN on both datasets, MPA only trains 0.78M and 2.36M parameters, while MFSAN has a total of 51.75M and 51.80M parameters needed for optimizing (66.3 and 21.9 times larger than ours).

-Table~\ref{tab:domainnet_result} shows that for DomainNet, MPA improves other multi-source UDA methods by more than 5\%.
+Table~\ref{tab:domainnet_result} shows that for DomainNet, MPA exceeds other multi-source UDA methods by more than 5\%.
 To the best of our knowledge, this is the highest reported accuracy on this dataset so far with less than one third parameters optimized compared with most state-of-the-arts methods.
-Regarding individual adaptations, MPA achieves best results on most of the adaptation tasks but performs mediocre on the quickdraw domain.
+Regarding individual adaptations, MPA achieves best results on most of the adaptation tasks but performs mediocre on the Quickdraw domain.
 Interestingly, the result is even a little worse than CLIP.
-We hypothesize that this is because of the large domain gap between quickdraw and other domains.
-While CLIP exhibits strong performance on the DomainNet dataset, its performance on ImageCLEF and OfficeHome dataset is limited.
-On the contrary, MPA achieves consistent decent results regardless of the dataset assessed on.
-Specifically, for all three datasets, MPA surpasses CLIP by 6.2\%, 4.0\% and 3.6\% respectively, demonstrating the success of our strategy on reducing domain discrepancies.
+We hypothesize that this is because of the large domain gap between Quickdraw and other domains.

-\paragraph{Effectiveness of Generalizing to Unseen Domains} Inspired by recent research that shows the generalization ability of large language models when adapting to unseen tasks presented with natural language prompts \citep{sanh2022multitask}, we are interested in whether MPA also possess such ability.
-Results from Table~\ref{tab:imageclef officehome result} and Table~\ref{tab:domainnet_result} are already strong indication of the success of MPA under conventional multi-source UDA setting.
-Now, we would like to investigate a more efficient framework, the LST strategy as mentioned in Section~\ref{sec:generalize}, for fast adaptation tasks.
+\paragraph{Latent Subspace Tuning} Results from Table~\ref{tab:imageclef officehome result} and Table~\ref{tab:domainnet_result} are already strong indications of the success of MPA under conventional multi-source UDA settings.
+Now, we would like to investigate a more practical scenario, where adaptation to a streamlined set of target domains is required, by using the LST strategy as mentioned in Section~\ref{sec:lst}.